lots0logs/compi/README.md

 ### Installation

-This section describes how to install the plugin and get it working.
+This section describes how to install Compi and get it working.

 e.g.

 1. Upload `compi.php` to the `/wp-content/plugins/` directory
-1. Activate the plugin through the 'Plugins' menu in WordPress
+1. Activate Compi through the 'Plugins' menu in WordPress
 1. Place `<?php do_action('plugin_name_hook'); ?>` in your templates

 ### Frequently Asked Questions